 - Laws: Title 1, Chapter 21, Article 10 of the Wyoming Statutes.

-- Writ of Restitution Restoring the Plaintiff to Possession of the Premises and Collecting Unpaid Rent and Costs: WY Stat § 1-21-1013.
+- Writ of Restitution Restoring the Plaintiff to Possession of the Premises and Collecting Unpaid Rent and Costs: Wyo.
+Stat. § 1-21-1013.

-The landlord lets the tenant know they either violated the lease terms or don’t intend to renew the lease (if the tenant is month-to-month).
+The landlord lets the tenant know they either violated the lease terms or the landlord doesn’t intend to renew the lease (if the tenant is month-to-month).

-If the tenant doesn’t appear at the hearing, the Court will find for the landlord.
-The Court may also find for the landlord after the presentation of evidence, after which the Court will issue a Writ of Restitution authorizing the sheriff to remove the tenant from the property forcibly.
+If the tenant doesn’t appear at the hearing, the court will rule in the landlord’s favor.
+The court may also agree with the landlord after the presentation of evidence, after which the court will issue a Writ of Restitution authorizing the sheriff to remove the tenant from the property forcibly.

 Related Court Forms